 MD, FACS.
 Directs the UCLA Endocrine Surgical Unit.
 After pursuing his studies at Stanford University and Harvard Medical School, he trained in general surgery at UC San Francisco.
 His presentation, Surgical Leadership Beyond the Operating Room, centered in merging action and awareness while achieving flow collectively as key to both successful and unsuccessful applications of a surgical leadership model within the larger context of healthcare organizations.

 Ph.D., Director of Executive Coaching and Leadership at Google.
 His session, Coaching Leaders in Turbulent Times: Dealing with Complexity, Chaos, and Constant Change, explored “new research, theory and innovative ways that coaches can be more effective in helping leaders who are facing complex, unpredictable, and ever-changing business environments“.
-Tweeted 1) Do something that you have never done before 2) the best investment is building the capability within your #organization.
+Tweeted at the Harvard Coaching Conference: 1) Do something that you have never done before 2) the best investment is building the capability within your organization.

 MD, Ph.D., is Professor of Neurology and an Associate Dean for Clinical and Translational Research at Harvard Medical School.
 His track: Promoting Brain Health: Characterizing and Guiding the Changing Brain Across the Lifespan, showed how new insights and developments in neuroscience suggests interventions to maintain cognitive function across the lifespan minimizing the risk of neurodegenerative disorders and dementia.

-Throughout the Harvard Coaching Conference, I was able to hear scientifically what I have been studying and experiencing live.
+Throughout the Harvard Leadership Coaching Conference in Boston, I was able to hear scientifically what I have been studying and experiencing live.
 In countries like India, Japan, Singapur, Hong Kong, and other eastern countries for over 30 years.
 Through new kinds of brain fit techniques, the body can achieve wellness and overall health.